ToniCzyrnik/ToniCzyrnik.github.io/content/about/now.md

 ## What's next? 🔮

-I'll start an internship in October for three months.
-I'm looking forward to learning new skills in tech start up scene!
 I don't have any plans for January yet - let's see about it.
 Starting in February, I'll be in Taipeh.
-Super hyped for my semester at Taiwan Tech!
+Super hyped for my semester at Taiwan Tech! 🚀